What's Your Carbon Footprint?

 How much carbon dioxide do you send into the atmosphere?
 Anytime you do something that requires fossil fuels — like riding in a car, flying in a plane, buying something, eating something, or even just watching TV — you emit carbon dioxide into the atmosphere.

 Our individual carbon dioxide emissions are a part of the total emissions on Earth.
-All of the cars and trucks that we drive, the boxes shipped, the products manufactured, the emissions from the food we eat, the air-conditioned buildings - it all adds up.
+All of the cars and trucks that we drive, the boxes we ship, the products we manufacture, the emissions from the food we eat, the air-conditioning we use in our buildings — it all adds up.

 Some people emit much more carbon dioxide than others.
 Worldwide, the average person produces about four tons of carbon dioxide each year.
 In the United States, each person produces about 16 tons of carbon dioxide each year.
 Because carbon dioxide is a greenhouse gas, adding more of it to the atmosphere causes our climate to warm.

 You can figure out how much your actions affect greenhouse gases by using a carbon footprint calculator.
 A carbon footprint is the total amount of carbon dioxide released into the atmosphere as a result of human activities.
 Your carbon footprint is the total carbon dioxide released due to your individual activities.
 Your household’s carbon footprint is the total carbon dioxide released by your home and all the people who live there.
 A carbon footprint calculator typically takes into account the greenhouse gases you produce at home and while traveling.
 It can also include the greenhouse gases produced to transport and make the food you eat and the things you buy.